Conservation and Ecosystem Management – Certificate II

 This provides a platform from which trainees are introduced to a range of sectors that exist under the umbrella of the Conservation and Ecosystem Management Industry.
 The traineeship allows the graduate, working under direct supervision, to undertake a range of duties that includes working with plants, assisting with routine maintenance of equipment and the overall workplace environment.

 |HSC credit||ATAR pathway|

-Conservation and Land Management involves working on bush land sites that have been impacted or disturbed.
+Conservation and Ecosystem Management involves working on bush land sites that have been impacted or disturbed.
 They are often weed infested, subject to soil erosion or have been damaged in some way.

 You will learn the techniques used to restore degraded environments, implement ecological restoration practices such as bush regeneration and revegetation works.

 Work may be in Indigenous land management, conservation earthworks, lands, parks and wildlife/natural area management context as a job focus or a mixture of these.

 Outcome on completion of your HSC